We Deserve Speaker Of Ondo Assembly - Akure Community | Leadership Newspaper

 As the inauguration of the ninth Ondo State House of Assembly draws near, the people of Akure, the state capital, have demanded that the community be allowed to produce the next speaker of the House.

-In a statement by its coordinator, Fanibuyan Olamide, the group said since the return to democracy in 1999, Akure had continually clamored for a fair dealing and treatment in the sharing of major political positions both at the Federal and State levels.
+In a statement by its coordinator, Fanibuyan Olamide, the group said since the return to democracy in 1999, Akure had continually clamoured for a fair dealing and treatment in the sharing of major political positions, both at the federal and state levels.

 ARG argued that it was a matter of fairness and social justice to allow an indigene of the ancient city to become the next speaker of the Assembly.

-“Few weeks to the take-off of the 9th Assembly, there is no need to play ethnic card but to come to term with realities and qualities of what it deserves.
+“Few weeks to the takeoff of the 9th Assembly, there is no need to play ethnic card but to come to terms with realities and qualities of what it deserves.

-“The Akure community recognizes the selection of a speaker as an exclusive business of the Honorable members which should be devoid of any external interference.
+“The Akure community recognises the selection of a speaker as an exclusive business of the honourable members which should be devoid of any external interference.

-“It is however imperative for the community to call the attention of the Honorable members to what is just, equitable, fair and of good quality, which will further enhance and prompt good representation and a purpose-driven Assembly,” the group said.
+“It is, however, imperative for the community to call the attention of the honourable members to what is just, equitable, fair and of good quality, which will further enhance and prompt good representation and a purpose-driven Assembly.” the group said.

-It said Akure was interested in the speakership of the Assembly and had not conceded it to the incumbent speaker, Bamidele Oleyelogun, as claimed by a group in some media reports.

-Describing the claim of the group as a mere wishful thinking, ARG declared that Akure community was resolute in presenting one of her best and finest with an intimidating and impressive records to lead the Assembly.

-According to ARG, the elders, leaders and youths of Akure were solidly behind Olajide’s bid to emerge as the next speaker.

-The group said: “It is worthy to set the record straight that the position of Akure on this matter was well articulated by the Deji of Akure Kingdom, Oba Aladetoyinbo Ogunlade Aladelusi, during a thank you visit by the Governor to the good people of Akure at the St. Thomas’s event centre.

-“The Deji did not mince words in his speech before the large gathering which had Traditional Rulers, Chiefs, Religious Leaders, Opinion and community leaders as well as party faithfuls in attendance.
+“The Deji did not mince words in his speech before the large gathering which had traditional rulers, chiefs, religious leaders, opinion and community leaders as well as party faithful in attendance.

 “It is therefore illogical and ridiculous for anyone to go against the collective interest of Akure people for selfish reasons and pecuniary gain just like the biblical Esau.”